CS-LNU-Learning-Objectives/the-node-plattform/eventdriven-programming.md

 ```
 As you can see above we add an event handler where we write the code we want to run when the event has happened (in this case the load event of the XMLHttpRequest object).
 Its important to understand that the last row in the example will print out undefined cause that code will run before the load-event has trigged and the data has arrived.
 You should all know about the javascript queue and how events are handled by the browser.

-In node we use to talk about "the event loop" which works in similar ways.
+In Node.js we use to talk about "the event loop" which works in similar ways.
 One thing to remember about node is that all code runs in one single thread.
 On other platforms there could be code running in multiple threads independent of each other.
 That means that many parallel processes (as web request to a web server) would fork a new thread and run its code in this.
 This has some pros but if you got a lot of requests/processes many threads will be created and the server needs a lot of hardware.
 Since node has a single thread with an event loop it doesn´t spend time/resources waiting for things to finished.
 Instead it is able to sequentially execute a number of tasks very rapidly.
 This is why Node is so fast and could maintain good performance on smaller hardware servers.

 ### How to do event-driven programming?